grafana/loki/docs/sources/operations/storage/boltdb-shipper.md

         └── ingester-1-1587254400.gz
         ...
 ```
-*NOTE: We also add a timestamp to names of the files to randomize the names to avoid overwriting files when running Ingesters with same name and not have a persistent storage.
-Timestamps not shown here for simplification*
+**Note:** We also add a timestamp to names of the files to randomize the names to avoid overwriting files when running Ingesters with same name and not have a persistent storage.
+Timestamps not shown here for simplification.

 Let us talk about more in depth about how both Ingesters and Queriers work when running them with BoltDB Shipper.